BardiaB8/ferns/README.md

 To clear the message entry, right-click the message icon.

-Clicking on the attack button allows you to encrypt a file.
+Clicking on the attach button allows you to encrypt a file.
 To decrypt a file, right-click the attach button.

 ## Dependencies